Ruben Mendoza

 Ruben Michael Mendoza (June 2, 1931 – April 11, 2010) was an American soccer forward who was a dominant player in the St. Louis leagues during the 1950s and 1960s.
-He earned four caps with the U.S. national team and was a member of the 1952 U.S. Olympic, 1956 U.S. Olympic and 1960 U.S. Olympic teams.
+He earned four caps with the U.S. national team and was a member of the 1952, 1956 and 1960 U.S. Olympic teams.

+Club career

 Youth

 Although he was born in St. Louis, Missouri, Mendoza's family moved to the Mexican state of Durango when he was eight.
 Mendoza began playing street soccer, as most young boys did at the time, while living in Durango.
 However, he eventually joined an organized team, the Atlante' Juniors team, going on to win the championship title in 1946.

 When he was 16, Mendoza returned to the U.S. where he settled in his home town of Granite City, IL.
 Upon his return to the St Louis area he played for many local teams until he landed a spot with Zenthoefer Furs in 1951.